eng-yousef-hesham/patient_roshita/README.md

 <h1>patient roshita</h1>
 <h2>introduction</h2>
-this project will help poth doctors and patient by help doctors to know the medical history for patient and help patient to have digital prescription.
+this project will help both doctors and patients by helping doctors to know the medical history of patients and help patients to have digital prescriptions.
 <h2>how to work</h2>
-there is two ways :-
+there are two ways:-

-1 ) for patient
+<h3>1 ) for patient</h3>

-2 ) for doctor
+at first, the patient should have an account on our website then when the patient wants to go to the doctor, he searches for the doctor who needs to visit and gives him access to see his medical history and write a prescription for once time

-<h3>patient</h3>
+<h3>2 ) for doctor</h3>